Confidence Scores That End in a Verb

 Get AI design patterns in your inbox

-One pattern a month — the tradeoffs I paid for, plus code you can lift.
+One pattern a month — the tradeoffs I paid for, plus the templates I use.

 Companion essay